-2.5.1 Airport Monitoring Wells No. 1 to 3
+2.5.2 Airport Monitoring Wells No. 1 to 3

-There are a total of three monitoring wells at the airport site (Well #1, Well #2, Well #3).
+There are three monitoring wells proximate to the airport site (Well #1, Well #2, Well #3).
 These wells are located down gradient from the reclaimed water use area.

 In 2011, the Town renamed streets.
-For clarity, historic street names are referenced in parenthesis in Figure 2-7 and Figure 2-8.
-Groundwater level data for these wells is summarized in Table 2-14.
+For clarity, historic street names are referenced in parenthesis in Figure 2-1 and Figure 2-2.